-Regarding the Bank's community role, disadvantaged children, fighting school failure and alleviating poverty have been major focus areas in 2021, especially in the context of the Covid-19 pandemic.
+Regarding the Bank's community role, disadvantaged children, fighting school failure and alleviating poverty have remained major focus areas in 2022, especially in the context of the Covid-19 pandemic.
 The Bank continued its partnership with various organisations that support vulnerable children, youths and women.
-The Bank is also helping youths in higher education acquire the skills that are key to succeed in an increasingly uncertain world.
+The Bank is also helping youths, from school drop-outs to university students to develop the skills and knowledge they need to succeed in an increasingly uncertain world.
+In addition to sustaining communities, the Bank is deeply involved in environmental sustainability, supporting programmes to save the unique biodiversity of Mauritius.
 In addition to sustaining communities, the Bank is deeply involved in environmental sustainability, supporting programmes to save the unique biodiversity of Mauritius.